Trump to create new whistleblower protection office at Veterans Affairs

 The new office comes after years of controversy in how the Department of Veterans Affairs was caring for the country's veterans and will work in concert with efforts already in place within the government, including an office that reviews the actions of senior executives inside the department and a White House hotline for veteran complaints.

-The order, Shulkin said, will allow the department to "identify barriers that are preventing us from moving employees and people that we have identified that should no longer be working at VA."
+The order, Shulkin said, allows the department to "identify barriers that are preventing us from moving employees and people that we have identified that should no longer be working at VA."

 A White House official told CNN that the office will "discipline or terminate VA managers or employees who fail to carry out their duties in helping our veterans."